joaosilva21/SCM_Projects-WiFi-Access_Point-MQTT/PL1_[cliente_webserver]/README.md

 ## Notes important to read
 - Change the *defines* "STASSID" and "STAPSK" to the credentials of your WiFi access point
-- To understand what are and how the commands work see the report
+- To understand what are and how the commands work see the statement and the report files